simulation-tree/worlds/README.md

 When worlds are serialized, they contain the original schema that was used.
 Storing the original `TypeLayout` values for describing each component/array/tag type.
-Allowing for them to be processed when loaded in a different executable, and rerouting types to other available ones if the original type isn't:
+Allowing for them to be processed when loaded in a different executable, and rerouting types to other types if the original isn't:
 ```cs
 using World loadedWorld = World.Deserialize(reader, Process);